Universiti Teknologi MARA: Expansion and growth

+In 1992, ITM applied to open a radio station for its communication students but was rejected.
+However, the students were allowed to do practical training at RTM.

 University status

 The third phase (1996–1999) occurred as a result of an amendment to the ITM Act of 1976, which granted the institution all the powers of a university on par with all the universities in the country, despite retaining its name.
 Among the significant changes was a creation of board of directors and Senate.
 Many principal officers of ITM were re-designated, such as the Branch Director being renamed Rector, the Head of Campus became Provost, and Principal and Senior Lecturers were re-designated as professors and Malay Associate Professors respectively.
 Each School was redesignated as a Faculty.
 ITM was also given the power to confer degrees up to Doctor of Philosophy level, the unique power to establish courses and campuses abroad with permission from the Minister of Education, and to conduct business, invest in shares, set up companies and engage in commercial research.
 Disciplinary powers over staff were transferred from the Minister to the board of directors.
 To improve staff accountability, the institute was allowed to impose a surcharge, and the procedural rights of students in disciplinary proceedings were strengthened.

 In August 1999, Prime Minister Mahathir Mohamad announced the change in name of ITM to Universiti Teknologi MARA (UiTM).
 With such acknowledgement from the government, the institution was heavily restructured to consolidate the university's resources for optimum productivity.
 Universiti Teknologi MARA Act 173 was drafted in conjunction with the establishment of UiTM.
 It is deemed essential as the Act provides guidelines for maintenance, smooth administration, and other pertinent matters.
 The Act also serves as an acknowledgement of the institution's transition from an institute to a university, and the authority bestowed upon it to function like any other university, including the offering of courses and the conferment of degrees at all levels.

+In 2015, the university was granted autonomy status.